nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Edit person feature

 #### Design considerations
-**Aspect: Check if the person with person id exists before editing**
+**Aspect: Check if the person with `personId` exists before editing**
-- This is to ensure no unwanted errors occur while editing the person.
+- This is to ensure no unwanted errors occur while editing the person and helps to maintain data integrity.

 <br>